rvanbekkum/ps-xliff-sync/README.md

 ### Synchronize XLIFF Translations

-The `Sync-XliffTranslations` cmdlet will synchronize translation units and translations for a specified base/source file and target file.
+The `Sync-XliffTranslations` function will synchronize translation units and translations for a specified base/source file and target file.
-To use the cmdlet you will need to specify the path to the base/source file (`-sourcePath`) and a path to the target file (`-targetPath`) _or_ a target language (`-targetLanguage`).
+To use the function you will need to specify the path to the base/source file (`-sourcePath`) and a path to the target file (`-targetPath`) _or_ a target language (`-targetLanguage`).

 An example usage: